-I put off ordering for many months because of these bad reviews, but ultimately I couldn’t resist ordering a dress when eShakti offered $30 off their already great prices to new customers!
+I put off ordering for many months because of these bad eShakti reviews, but ultimately I couldn’t resist ordering a dress when eShakti offered $30 off their already great prices to new customers!
 I couldn’t find anything I liked locally, so I was getting desperate.
 I took the plunge!
 Happily, I was thrilled with the dress I bought and promptly ordered another (and then a third – not pictured).
 For anyone else who has been curious about eShakti, here is my un-sponsored eShakti review and my thoughts on the process – including some tips for getting a great fit!

 Here’s a look at the first dress I ordered (I’ve taken a good long look but I’m hoping no one spots any goose poop in this photos – DON’T look for any, those are all leaves I swear!):

 Below is a screenshot of what the dress looked like originally.
-The inventory changes really quickly so this exact dress is no longer available, but if you search “Emma Dress” on the eShakti website, you'll see the same cut in a different print.
-After my $30 coupon (plus adding $10 for shipping to the US), this dress was so affordable!
+The inventory changes really quickly so this exact dress is no longer available, but if you search “Emma Dress” on the eShakti website, you might find it in another print.
+After my $30 coupon (even adding $10 for shipping to the US), this dress was so affordable!

 I find this size 6 to be ever-so-slightly tighter, but it still fits me as expected.
 Once again, the sewing is excellent, the fabric is a nice weight (doesn’t feel cheap at all) and the little details continue to amaze me.
 Plus I get a ton of compliments on both dresses!

 I am not one who usually shops online for clothes because I can walk into a store, try on fifty things and emerge empty handed and famished from the exertion, so the odds of me finding something online that fits well are usually slim to none!
 But I seem to have struck gold with eShakti, which is why I wanted to share my eShakti review with you.

 1. Shop a sale!
 There seems to always be a sale or deal so try to wait for one if you can.
 With shipping my first dress was only $35. eShakti literally emails me daily now, so I always know about sales – but those emails are so darn tempting!
 I am currently eyeing up another dress and a top (UPDATE: I did buy another dress, with a stretch cotton top and polyester bottom – it’s also lovely!).

 2. Pick a style you’ve worn before and tend to gravitate toward.
 I know that fit and flare dresses usually fit so that’s what I went with, even though I’ve been finding that a lot of wiggle dresses work for my body now too.
 I went with old faithful and was not disappointed because fit and flare is forgiving.
 I recommend trying a style you know works, just to get a feel for fit and size before trying something really different.